 - Ollantaytambo Lodge / Quinta Cruz Esquina s/n / T. (084)20-4141 / email@example.com

-The restaurant KillaWasi owned by the hotel Sol y Luna, offers a genuine proposal of local cuisine with fresh and organic ingredients brought from the neighboring farms and the garden of the hostel.
-The menu has been designed by the prestigious chefs Pedro Miguel Schiaffino and Nacho Solís, who try to reflect in their dishes the value of the products of the Sacred Valley.
+Killawasi, the restaurant owned by the hotel Sol y Luna offers a real proposal of local cuisine using fresh organic ingredients from farms in the area and the garden of the hostel.
+The menu was designed by the renowned chef Pedro Miguel Schiaffino and Nacho Solís, who try on their plates to reflect the value of the products of the Sacred Valley.

 How can I buy the tourist ticket to enter Ollantaytambo?

-The Tourist Ticket of Cusco can be purchased at the Tourist Ticket offices, located on Av.
-El Sol, or in the Plaza de Armas of Cusco.
-You can buy the Full or Partial Ticket, choosing a certain group of places you wish to visit.
+The tourist ticket of Cusco can be found in tourist offices in Av.
+El Sol or on the Plaza de Armas in Cusco.
+You can buy the full or partial ticket by selecting a specific group of places you want to visit.

 Hours of operation: From 7:00 a.m. to 6:00 p.m., every day of the week.